O'Leary, Morrison Travel to Spain, Africa During Summer

 Morrison, who had not previously thought of becoming an educator, recently declared her major as biology of global health.
 “Teaching was one of my greatest and most rewarding experiences,” she said.

 Morrison taught a sixth-grade English class and a fourth-grade math class in addition to the mentoring she did with four third-graders.
 In the evening, Morrison and her group worked with adults in the community to improve their English skills.
 She lived with a host family whose native-tongue was Swahili which posed a language barrier for the Illinois resident.

 “Although I was there as the educator, the people taught me so much more about myself than I could ever imagine,” Morrison said.
 “Every time something clicked for one of my students, whether it was how to subtract using borrowing or where to label elbow on the body, their faces lit up with excitement and pride, and I knew this was exactly where I needed to be.”

 “Moving forward, a day doesn't go by that I don't think about my family back in Zanzibar or my students running around on the soccer field.
 I am constantly reminded of not only how lucky I am to have such an amazing and supportive family here and to be a student-athlete at Georgetown, but most importantly for the opportunities I've had and where those have taken me,” Morrison said.

 O’Leary pitched 16 complete games last season with two shutouts in her 35 starts.
 Morrison started 16 games at catcher and appeared in 22 games for the Hoyas in her freshman season.

 The Georgetown softball team has spent the fall practicing, playing fall games and helping out in the community with service projects.
-The Hoyas open their season at the Florida Gulf Coast Tournament from February 7-9, 2014 in Fort Myers, Fla.
+The Hoyas open their season with five games at the Florida Gulf Coast Tournament from Feb.
+7 to Feb.
+9, 2014 in Fort Myers, Fla.